-During Beckett's 6 month well check the doctor said that he would need to have an occupational therapy evaluation to check for a condition called hypertonia.
-This is a neurological disorder that causes the muscles in the body to lack tone, which results in weak muscles and muscle spasms that cause them to be rigid and stiff.
-The hypotonia also caused him to have lazy eyes.
-This then sent us to a opthomologist at Texas Children's Hospital in Houston.
-Beckett had to wear a patch on each eye, every other day for 1 year.
-He was also being treated for acute acid reflux and taking prescription medication daily.
-We found out later that all these were symptoms of the hypotonia.
-We were also referred to a neurocrainal surgeon to treat the a condition called phagiocephaly.
-This is plainly called "flat head syndrome".
-He had to wear this for almost 11 months.
+During Beckett's 6-month well-check the doctor said that he would need an therapy evaluation to check for a condition called ‘hypertonia.’
+This neurological disorder causes the muscles in the body to lose tone, which results in weak muscles and spasms that cause them to get rigid and stiff.
+Hypotonia, we believed, also caused him to have lazy eyes, or strabismus.
+This then sent us to an ophthalmologist at Texas Children's Hospital in Houston.
+To lessen the effects of the affliction, Beckett wore a patch on each eye, every other day for one year.
+He also was treated for acute acid reflux, and taking prescription medication daily.
+We found out later that all these were symptoms were the result of the hypotonia.
+Further, we were referred to a neurocrainal surgeon to treat a condition called phagiocephaly, also known as "flat head syndrome."
+Custom-fitted for a helmet he had to wear this for almost 11 months.

 |Beckett at 5 months old before his helment|